Air New Zealand Pet Policy

 - You may check only one cage/crate if you’re on an Air New Zealand Link flight, because space is limited

-- Your pet counts as a “checked bag,” which might incur excess baggage charges
+- Your pet counts as a “checked bag,” which may incur additional baggage fees

 If you will be flying domestically with your pet, it is essential to not only make reservations in advance but to ask about the aircraft model.
-This is because not all sizes of pet crate fit in all aircraft holds.
+This is because not all sizes of pet travel kennels can fit in all aircraft holds.

-If your pet is traveling from New Zealand to another country, you may not make the arrangements yourself.
-Due to the complex nature of required documentation, the need to comply with Ministry for Primary Industries regulations, and the need for travel-specific veterinary exams, you must hire a pet transportation company approved by the airline.
-(The Ministry for Primary Industries provides export certification confirming the health of pets that will be traveling internationally.)
+If your pet is traveling from another country into New Zealand, or from New Zealand to another country, then pets are not permitted as checked baggage and are required to travel as cargo.
+Due to the complex nature of required documentation, the need to comply with Ministry for Primary Industries' (MPI) regulations, and the need for travel-specific veterinary exams, you must hire an approved pet transportation company (like Starwood).

-This part is easy, since you can simply contact our pet travel experts here at Starwood.
-And you won’t have to worry about the details.
+This part is easy, since you can simply contact our pet travel experts, and you won’t have to worry about the details.

-You should be reassured to know that Air New Zealand is picky about which transport companies they work with.
-There is an official registration and approval process.
-Even more reassuring to pet parents, the airline approves each pet to fly only after completing a 32-item checklist that covers details from booking information and documentation to water.
+You should be reassured to know that Air New Zealand is picky about which transport companies they work with as there is an official registration and approval process.

-Depending on your destination, itinerary, and the day of the week, your pet may be able to travel on the same flight(s) as you.
-In most cases, pets need to arrive at the cargo terminal at least three hours before departure.
+Depending on your destination, itinerary, and the day of the week, your pet may be able to travel on the same flight(s) as you - but this is not guaranteed or necessary.
+In most cases, pets need to arrive at the cargo terminal at least four hours before departure.